 There will be no make-up exams or speeches or presentations.
 Ask in advance if you have a timing conflict.
+There will be no "make-up" or extra credit work accepted after the final exam.
 Emergencies will be handled on an individual basis.